The stability of smooth solitary waves for the $b$-family of Camassa-Holm equations: Introduction

-Our another and major goal in this paper is to understand the existence and orbital stability of the solitary waves to \cref{e:bCH} for the special case $b=1$, the Hamiltonian structure of which is different from that of the case $b\neq1$.
+Our major goal in this paper is to understand the existence and orbital stability of the solitary waves to \cref{e:bCH} for the special case $b=1$, the Hamiltonian structure of which is different from that of the case $b\neq1$.
 Analyzing the steady states in moving frame, we prove that the traveling wave solutions to \cref{e:bCH} have the form of solitary waves, which correspond to the homoclinic orbits of the spatial ODEs.
 We find that the maximum of the solitary wave over the space is increasing in the wave speed $c$, and is decreasing in the background $\kappa$.
 The following theorem is the main result of this paper.

-\begin{theorem} For $b=1$ and $\kappa\in(0, c/2)$, the smooth solitary waves of \cref{e:bCH} with the nonzero constant background $\kappa$ and the traveling wave speed $c$ are orbitally stable. \end{theorem} The proof of this theorem is straightforward from the combination of \cref{t:stable,l:equiv,l:criterion} presented in the below sections, which follows from the aforementioned frameworks.
+\begin{theorem}[Orbital stability for $b=1$] For $b=1$ and $\kappa\in(0, c/2)$, the smooth solitary waves of \cref{e:bCH} with the nonzero constant background $\kappa$ and the traveling wave speed $c$ are orbitally stable. \end{theorem}

+The proof of this theorem is straightforward from the combination of \cref{t:stable,l:equiv,l:criterion} presented below, which follows from the aforementioned frameworks.

+\begin{remark}[Case $0<b<1$] In the case $0<b<1$, we find that the analyses of the existence and orbital stability of the smooth solitary waves to \cref{e:bCH} are analogous to that of the case $b>1$ presented in \cite{LP2022}; in particular, the stability criterion is the same as that of $b>1$ given by \cite[Eq.~(16)]{LP2022}.
+Hence, combining with the proof of the stability criterion as in \cite{LL2023}, we conclude that the smooth solitary wave with the nonzero constant background $\kappa$ and the traveling speed $c$ is orbitally stable for $0<b<1$ and $0<\kappa<\frac{c}{b+1}$, where the background $\kappa$ means $u(\cdot,x)\to\kappa$ as $x\to\pm\infty$.
+Further discussions on the existence and stability results for $0<b<1$ can be found in \cref{s:existbn1,r:stability}. \end{remark}

-Combining with the results of other values of $b>0$, we conclude that the solitary waves are structurally stable for $b>0$, i.e., the solitary waves exist for any $b>0$, and we expect that the solitary wave varies continuously in the parameter $b$.
-We also illustrate these results by some numerical computations.
+Combining with the results of $b>1$ in \cite{LP2022}, we conclude that the solitary waves are structurally stable for $b>0$, i.e., the solitary wave exists and the phase portrait of the corresponding Hamiltonian system \cref{e:ODE1} does not change qualitatively under the variation of the parameter $b>0$; we also illustrate this in \cref{f:homovaryb}.

 This paper is organized as follows.
 In \cref{s:Ham} we revisit the Hamiltonian formulation of \cref{e:bCH} for both cases $b\neq1$ and $b=1$.
 In \cref{s:existence} we prove the existence of smooth solitary wave solutions of \cref{e:bCH} for $b=1$ and give a discussion for the case of $0<b<1$.
 We next study the orbital stability of the solitary waves for $b=1$ in \cref{s:stability}, particularly obtaining a stability criterion.
 The verification is postponed to \cref{s:criterion}.
 Finally, we provide a short discussion in \cref{s:discussion}.
 The appendices contain some technical aspects.